Ciaxur/realtime-list.server/README.md

-# Real-Time Grocery List - Server
+# Real-Time List Tracking - Server
 > Communicates with Client through Sockets for "Real-Time" Data and Event Updates.

 ❗️ **This Project is NOT Production Ready!** ❗️